 Q. What will the Surveyor charge me for surveying my land?

 A. Rates charges by Surveyors vary widely with the final cost usually determined by the difficulty of the project and the time necessary to complete it.
 Remember that the Surveyor will have to research public land records, perform calculations and prepare maps or plats that are not done on your property and which you only see the end result of.

 Q. The Surveyor charged me too much for surveying my land.
 He did a bad job too.
 Who do I contact to lodge a complaint?

 A. The cost of surveying your land should be the result of a written or verbal agreement before work is started.
-Final costs are determined by a Fixed Price contract or on an hourly basis.
+Final costs are determined by a Fixed Price contractor on an hourly basis.
 You may not see much of the work a Surveyor has to perform to do a quality job, but the Surveyor should be able to detail the costs.
 The Professional Land Surveyors of Oregon does not have the authority to enforce any laws or arbitrate any agreements you may have had with the Surveyor.
 Disagreements with costs or the contract must be taken to the Courts.
-The state board regulating Surveyors, the Oregon State Board of Engineers and Land Surveyors (OSBEELS) also will not deal with disagreements over a contract or prices, but they will investigate complaints of incompetency or poor work and, if justified, take disciplinary action.
+The state board regulating Surveyors, the Oregon State Board of Engineers and Land Surveyors (OSBEELS) also will not deal with disagreements over contractor prices, but they will investigate complaints of incompetence or poor work and, if justified, take disciplinary action.
 OSBEELS can be reached at 503-362-2666.
-More information is available on their web site: http://www.osbeels.org.
+More information is available on their website: http://www.osbeels.org.